dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 ORDER BY customers.ID;
 ```

-> :warning: Each table contains "ID" and "Name" columns, so in order to select the correct ID and Name, fully qualified names are used.
+> :warning: Each table contains `ID` and `Name` columns, so in order to select the correct `ID` and `Name`, fully qualified names are used.

-Note that the WHERE clause "joins" the tables on the condition that the ID from the customers table should be equal to the customer_ID of the orders table.
+Note that the `WHERE` clause "joins" the tables on the condition that the `ID` from the `Customers` table should be equal to the Customer_ID of the `Orders` table.

 Result: